kapz28/All-the-projects/Welcome file.md

 Indicates a goal point for the ego.
 Multiple goals can exist per scenario.
 At runtime, a trigger with radius 2 m will be spawned at the goal point, and will end the scenario as soon as the ego reaches it.

 - **Name** (`name`): The name given to this goal point.
-- **Order** (`order`): Can be used as an unordered goal which is represented by only a value of 0 or can be used as an ordered goal which can exclusively one of any value {1,2,3,4,5,..}.
+- **Order** (`order`): Integer that can be used as an unordered goal which is represented by only a value of 0 or can be used as an ordered goal which can exclusively one of any value {1,2,3,4,5,..}.

 Ordered goals are used when multiple goals must be reached in a certain order.
 Any unordered goal is interpreted as sufficient condition for termination of a scenario with success state.
 If order and unordered are available, a scenario must success if at least one unordered goal is reached, or all ordered goals are reached in the right order.